 21 Days to Peace & Quiet is a step by step guide to helping your baby learn to fall asleep.
 And to stay asleep all night long.
 And it can work for younger toddlers too.
 The course is designed for parents of babies and toddlers ages 5 to 24 months old.

 Neither of my kids is what you would call a good sleeper.
-But my youngest daughter could set records.
-She did not sleep through the night once until she was nearly 2 years old.
+But my youngest could set records. my little one did not sleep through the night once until nearly 2 years old.
 Those were some long nights, my friends.

-Even when she sleeps through the night she wakes up at the earliest of ungodly early hours.
+Even when my toddler sleeps through the night she wakes up at the earliest of ungodly early hours.
 Still today at 2.5 this is true.